Zuehlke/security-onboarding/svn_basics/presentation/svn_basics.md

 Creating The Repository
 -----------------------

 Subversion repository creation is a simple task.
-The svnadmin utility provides a sub command for this.
-Once svn is installed on your server issue the following command
+The *svnadmin *utility provides a sub-command for this.
+Once svn is installed on your server, issue the following command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ svnadmin create ~/myrepo